-You can smell the turkey roasting in the oven, Christmas music is playing, and the gifts are under the tree.
-Then … you remember that Mr. Grinch will be arriving soon.
-Some of your zest for the day has just plummeted.
-‘Mr. Grinch’ can be anyone that talks negatively, controls the group, and puts a damper on things.
+You can already smell the turkey roasting in the oven.
+Christmas music is playing, and the gifts are under the tree.
+You are already imagining the very best Christmas ever!
+Then … you remember that Mr. Grinch will be there.
+Some of your zest for the upcoming celebrations has just plummeted.
+“Mr. Grinch” can be anyone that talks negatively, controls the group, and puts a damper on things.
 Past memories of this person may bring pain, or you may feel uncomfortable being around them; their personality may grate you the wrong way.

-Begin praying for your heart to beat with the love of Jesus so you can truly love the Mr. Grinches in your life.
+Throughout This Day: Begin praying for your heart to beat with the love of Jesus so you can truly love the Mr. Grinches in your life.
 If someone difficult comes to mind, ask God to bless his or her day.
 Ask the Lord to help you change the way you see frustrating people.

 See others through the eyes of Jesus.